 Devyn Galindo is fearlessly nomadic, honest and observant, with an eye toward the gently radical.
-Having grown up between California and Texas, they currently bounces between Los Angeles and New York, keeping time to explore surrounding cities and the South.
+Having grown up between California and Texas, she currently bounces between Los Angeles and New York, keeping time to explore surrounding cities and the South.

-Havana Club1 imageDevyn shot these campaign images for Havana Club in Cuba earlier this year.
+Havana ClubDevyn shot these campaign images for Havana Club in Cuba earlier this year.

 VIEW MORE WORK BY